HussamQreie/MalDev/README.md

 # MalDev
-This Repo to learn MalDev on X64 architecture on both User and Kernel levels
+This Repo is to learn MalDev on X64 architecture on both User and Kernel levels by Question-Answer technique